jehillparikh/EnterpriseDataManager/replit.md

   - Portfolio upload now uses only essential fields, relying on Scheme ISIN for fund linkage
   - Removed percentage_to_nav constraints to allow negative values for short positions
   - Portfolio holdings now support negative quantities, values, and percentages
+- July 3, 2025: Enhanced all data imports with bulk upsert strategies
+  - Updated NAV import to use bulk_save_objects with batch processing
+  - Enhanced returns import with PostgreSQL bulk upsert and conflict resolution
+  - Improved BSE scheme import with comprehensive bulk upsert on unique_no
+  - All imports now process data in configurable batches for better performance
+  - Reduced database round trips and improved import speeds significantly

 ## User Preferences